Fyusion-Open-Source/fyusenet/README.md

 in a single rendering step using fragment shaders using the chosen data layout, we use the built-in alpha-blending capability of the raster processors to perform the accumulation for us.
 This has the added benefit of getting some arithmetic operations essentially for free, as it does not change execution time within the shader.
 The trained observer will notice that FyuseNet does not use the usual [im2col](https://towardsdatascience.com/how-are-convolutions-actually-performed-under-the-hood-226523ce7fbf) approach for convolutions, which we opted against for several reasons.
 The most important reason was that many of our early networks had quite wide convolutions and the additional memory overhead posed a problem on the smartphone hardware back in 2016.
 A drawback of that particular approach is, that the batch size is currently always limited to 1.
 However, as the main use-case for FyuseNet was to use it in real-time scenarios on camera streams from smartphones, this is an acceptable compromise.
-Last but not least, to further conserve VRAM, FyuseNet re-uses textures whenever possible for intermediary/temporary buffers along the computational chain.
+Last but not least, to conserve VRAM, FyuseNet re-uses textures whenever possible for intermediary/temporary buffers along the computational chain.

-FyuseNet is a comparably lightweight library.
+In addition to using a few tricks on the execution side, FyuseNet is a comparably lightweight library.
 The runtime has no notable external dependency aside from OpenGL.
 Technically, the same library binary can be used to run a variety of networks, only the network-specific frontend parts along with the weight data are changed on different nets.
 It can also run on a variety of target architectures, including edge computing devices that use embedded